botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 iPad Pro gets me through the whole day without any problems.
 For me this is an important factor.

-### FaceID
+### Face ID

-Ever since I upgraded to the new iPad Pro 12.9", I have to say I love FaceID.
+Ever since I upgraded to the new iPad Pro 12.9", I have to say I love Face ID.
 It just works.

-The thing is TouchID works _quite OK_ in cold or mild climate.
+The thing is Touch ID works _quite OK_ in cold or mild climate.
 In the hot climate, when your palms sweat, it's just not a very practical solution.

 And since I do live in a rather hot country, this was an issue for me.
-So I'm glad I upgraded, FaceID is definitely worth it.
+So I'm glad I upgraded, Face ID is definitely worth it.

 ### Flexibility